-The following table shows a current comparison of read mappers and their run times on real data sets (left) and simulated long reads (right).
+The following table shows a current comparison of read mappers and their run times on real data sets (10 million Illumina reads) (left) and simulated long reads (right).

 For single-end reads the table show the percentages of found origins (recall) and fraction of unique reads mapped to their origin (precision) grouped by reads with s SNPs and i indels (s, i).